Maddie Atia, LMSW

 I live in Knoxville with my lovely wife, my sweet son and daughter and my four horses, two pigs, sixteen chickens, three cats, and one Chihuahua.

-Dawn H. Fortich, LCSW
+Dawn Fortich, LCSW (Clinical Director)

 Dawn is a Licensed Clinical Social Worker who is a graduate of the University of Kentucky and has been in the field of social work for over eighteen years and has been the clinical director for Bearden Behavioral Health for the last five years.
 During this time she has held licensure in Tennessee, Kentucky, Michigan and Georgia.
 She has worked in diverse clinical settings such as inpatient psychiatric facilities, private counseling centers, and community mental health centers.
 She has provided emergency onsite psychiatric assessments for emergency facilities, nursing homes, physician offices, and criminal detention centers.
 Those settings afforded her the opportunity to work with clients across the life span from children to senior citizens.
 The majority of her clinical experience has been with adults in private counseling centers.
 Her adult treatment experience includes helping those with anxiety, depression, eating disorders, grief and loss, divorce, sexual and physical abuse, marriage counseling, LGBT issues and more.